Nav Social Icons

 This exercise has the same set up as the previous exercise.
 Lie on your back with the resistance band wrapped around your back.
 However, this time, cross the band in front of your body and hold in your hands so it forms an “X.”

-Hold the band with your palms facing up.
-Then, try to scoop your arms upwards with your elbows bent.
+Hold the band with your palms facing up towards the ceiling.
+Then, try to scoop your arms upwards with your elbows slightly bent.
 At the same time try to externally rotate your arms.
-That is – try to scoop your arms upwards and outwards.
+That is—try to scoop your arms upwards and outwards.

 Perform 3 sets of 10 reps.

 Start on your hands and knees.
+Your hands should be directly under our shoulders and your knees right under your hips.
 Make sure your elbows are straight, but not fully locked out.

 This exercise is more about form and coordination.
-Perform it slowly, focusing on the movement itself.
+Move slowly and focus on control.

 Perform 2-3 sets of 10 reps.